aome510/spotify-player/README.md

 -it aome510/spotify_player:latest
 ```

+## Features

-## Spotify Connect
+### Spotify Connect

-To enable full [Spotify connect](https://www.spotify.com/us/connect/) support, user will need to register a Spotify application and specify their own `client_id` in the application's general configuration file as described in the [configuration documentation](https://github.com/aome510/spotify-player/blob/master/doc/config.md#general).
+To enable a full [Spotify connect](https://www.spotify.com/us/connect/) support, user will need to register a Spotify application and specify their own `client_id` in the application's general configuration file as described in the [configuration documentation](https://github.com/aome510/spotify-player/blob/master/doc/config.md#general).

-More details on registering a Spotify application can be found in the [Spotify documentation](https://developer.spotify.com/documentation/general/guides/authorization/app-settings/).
+More details on registering a Spotify application can be found in the [official Spotify documentation](https://developer.spotify.com/documentation/general/guides/authorization/app-settings/).

-If `spotify_player` runs with your own `client_id`, press **D** (default shortcut for `SwitchDevice` command) to get the list of available devices, then press **enter** (default shortcut for `ChooseSelected` command) to connect to the selected device.
+When `spotify_player` runs with your own `client_id`, press **D** (default shortcut for `SwitchDevice` command) to get the list of available devices, then press **enter** (default shortcut for `ChooseSelected` command) to connect to the selected device.

 An example of using Spotify connect to interact with Spotify's official client:

 ![Spotify Connect Example](https://user-images.githubusercontent.com/40011582/140323795-8a7ed2bb-7bda-4db2-9672-6036eac6e771.gif)

-## Streaming
+### Streaming

+`spotify-player` supports streaming (needs to be built with `streaming` feature), e.g playing music directly from terminal without other Spotify client.

-`spotify-player` supports streaming.
-It uses [librespot](https://github.com/librespot-org/librespot) library to create an integrated Spotify client while running.
-The integrated client will register a Spotify speaker device under the `spotify-player` name.
+It uses the [librespot](https://github.com/librespot-org/librespot) library to create an integrated Spotify client while running.
+The integrated client will register a Spotify speaker device under the `spotify-player` name and is also accessible through [Spotify connect](#spotify-connect).

+#### Audio backend

 `spotify-player` uses [rodio](https://github.com/RustAudio/rodio) as the default [audio backend](https://github.com/librespot-org/librespot/wiki/Audio-Backends).
 List of available backends: